ebu/coreplus-demo/README.md

 docker-compose up -d
 ```

+The CDK would be available on the browser at [http://localhost:8888](http://localhost:8888)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.